MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 ### Microsoft Defender for Endpoint Intune integration

 [Microsoft Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) and Microsoft Intune work together to help prevent security breaches.
 They can also limit the impact of breaches.
-ATP capabilities provide real-time threat detection as well as enable extensive auditing and logging of the end-point devices.
+These capabilities provide real-time threat detection and enable extensive auditing and logging of the end-point devices.

 To configure integration of Windows Defender for Endpoint and Microsoft Endpoint Manager: